Welcoming: Arena Impulso Powerskins

 • To keep you warm

-• And for fun!
+• For fun!

 At Proswimwear we stock SoCozy, which is a haircare brand focussed on protecting swimmer’s hair.
 The SoCozy Swim Leave-In Treatment + Detangler 8oz, this spray is specially formulated to smoothen, detangle and defend hair from harmful pool chemicals, it is also infused with Beeswax and Jojoba to prevent chlorine and salts from damaging hair.
 The SoCozy 3 in 1 (Shampoo, Conditioner, and Body Wash)